 Lets back up and remind ourselves that burglars dont like the spotlight.
 They also dont choose homes to break into at random.

 Burglaries are crimes of opportunity, and, believe it or not, landscaping plays a significant role in how an intruder chooses a potential target.

 Burglars will look for anything that may conceal their movements, namely, tall privacy fences, trees, thick shrubbery, and tall bushes.
 Additionally, a neglected or overgrown lawn can create the impression that nobody is home, which is a very inviting sight for a thief looking for an easy score.

 Consequently, its in your best interest to trim any tall bushes or shrubs that could provide cover for an intruder—ideally to a point where you can see your neighbors or any passersby.

 Its also helpful to plant thorny vegetation and/or noise-making gravel around doors or windows.

 Use Social Media with Caution—

 Facebook, Twitter, and other social media websites are among the greatest innovations of our time.

 They allow us to keep in touch with friends and family, break news, share information, and network with other professionals.
-However, criminals are now turning to social media sites to find homes to burglarize.
+However they are also tools in the wrong hands; criminals are now turning to social media sites to find homes to burglarize.